gabrielacepeda/Tip-It/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript
+**Tech used:** HTML, CSS, JavaScript.

 I used HTML, CSS and JavaScript to create this app.
-On page load, the user can the weather is displayed using your location, as well as the current time.
+The user can enter the bill amount, tip desired and number of people splitting the bill to calculate tp percentage.
+If the user clicks the calculate button, and any input field is left empty, an error message displays.

 ## Lessons Learned: